 Daytrips from Volcano Village

-As of September 22, 2018 the Hawaii Volcanoes National Park has reopened to the public.
+As of September 2018 the Hawaii Volcanoes National Park has partially reopened to the public.
 In addition to the many attractions inside the park, there are plenty of other activities in the surrounding area and within an hour's drive from Volcano Village to make your stay on the Big Island exciting and unforgettable!
 From hikes and beaches to farmers markets, art galleries, waterfalls and so much more, East Hawaii is a lush and tropical gem that offers something for everyone.
-Here are some of our favorite spots.
-If you would like more personalized recommendations, please don’t hesitate to reach out.
+A visit to this part of the island will allow you to wander far off the beaten path and give you a much deeper understanding of its rich and complex heritage.
+Here are some of our favorite spots, though this list is by no means exhaustive.
+If you would like more personalized recommendations, please don’t hesitate to ask!

-The Volcano Winery ☍5.7 miles from Volcano Village (10 min. drive)
+The Red Road ☍40 miles from Volcano Village (48 min. drive)

-Volcano Garden Arts ☍ 1.0 mile from Volcano Village (4 min. drive)
+Mackenzie State Park ☍ 52 miles from Volcano Village (60 min. drive)